Particle Statistics, Frustration, and Ground-State Energy: Optimal lower bound of filling fraction of the violation in delta-chain model

-\subsection{Optimal lower bound of filling fraction of the violation in delta-chain model}
+\section{Optimal lower bound of filling fraction of the violation in delta-chain model}

-Let us improve the estimate of the range of the filling fraction, for which the violation of Eq.~\eqref{eq.e0b.leq.e0f} occurs on the delta-chain.
+Let us improve the estimate of the range of the filling fraction, for which the violation of Eq.~\eqref{eq.e0b.leq.e0f} occurs on the delta-chain model, as discussed in Sec.~\ref{sec:flat-band}.
 Our result is that the violation occurs, namely the reversed inequality $E_0^{\rm B} > E_0^{\rm F}$ holds, for $1/4 < \nu \le 1/2$.
 In fact, in this range of filling, the ground-state energy of bosons is strictly positive while the ground-state energy of fermions is zero.

 To prove this, consider Bose-Hubbard model (without hard-core constraint) with finite on-site $\calU>0$ in the enlarged Hilbert space first,

 where $n_i=c_i^{\dag}c_i$, and $[c_i,c_j^{\dag}]=\delta_{ij}$ for bosons.
 The definition of $a$-operator is the same as $a_j=c_{2j-1}+\sqrt{2}c_{2j}+c_{2j+1}$.
 The hard-core constraint can be implemented by taking ${\cal U}\to\infty$, and this problem is reduced to equation~\eqref{eq.deltachain} in this limit.